lorig135/docsstyleguide/MinimalWritingStyle.md

 Avoid infinitives or use them minimally, for SEO reasons:
 - When users use search engines within the ForgeRock website or outside of it, their search terms are often worded as verb statements, such as, "Upgrade to AM 7", or "Upgrading AM", or questions; such as, "How to upgrade from AM 6.5 to 7.0".

 Avoid repetition of the title in second- and third-level headings.
 For example:

-First-level heading and paragraph:

-Upgrading to Version 7.0
-In this section, you'll learn how to upgrade to version 7.0.

-Second-level heading and paragraph:

-To Upgrade to Version 7.0
-Follow these steps to upgrade to version 7.0:

-Rewrite:

-Use the first-level heading and omit the second-level heading.

-First-level heading:
-Upgrading to Version 7.0
-In this section, you'll learn how to upgrade to version 7.0.
-Follow these steps:

-Alternatively, you could use a second-level heading name that is different than the first-level heading.
-Not including a second-level heading is preferable, as it is a cleaner layout (more whitespace)
+While, you could use a name in the second-level heading that is different than that of the first-level heading, using a first-level heading is preferable, as it can yield a cleaner layout and more white space, which is easier to read.

 In paragraphs: